 We do require all climbers under the age of 13 to be actively supervised.
 Please see our Facility Rules for more info.

 Our staff will check your reservation for the current climbing session and get you setup with the gear you need.
-A harness is needed for all roped climbing, and climbing shoes are highly recommended.
+A harness is needed for all autobelay climbing, and climbing shoes are required for all climbing areas.
 The climbing shoe is an important tool in climbing and will improve your experience significantly.
 Lastly, chalk will allow your slippery hands to stick to the climbing grips much more effectively.
 We are not currently renting chalk, but it is available for purchase.

-Whether you sign up for the Introductory Class, or just the Quick Climb, Vertical Ventures staff will give you a tour of the facility and show you how to properly use the climbing equipment.
+Vertical Ventures staff will give you a tour of the facility and show you how to properly use the climbing equipment.
 We want to get you climbing just as fast as you want to get to the top of the wall, but this step is critical in ensuring the safety of all participants.
 Please be patient with your instructor as they go over all of the aspects of climbing safety with you.

 Now you're ready to climb!
-All of our walls feature climbing routes of varying difficulty.The Top Rope and Autobelay routes are rated from 5.4 through 5.12.
+All of our walls feature climbing routes of varying difficulty.The Autobelay routes are rated from 5.4 through 5.13.
 The lower the number after the decimal, the easier the route.
 The higher the number, the harder the route.
 Most first time climbers will be able to climb routes up to 5.7 or 5.8.
 Harder than that is possible, it may just take you a few tries(falls)!
 Climbing is all about falling and trying again.

-Our Bouldering area features routes that are marked with 1-5 logos.
+Our Bouldering area features routes that are marked with 1-6 logos.
 The more logos, the harder the bouldering route(problem).
-Most beginners will be able to climb some "problems" with 1 logo, but not all of them.
+Most beginners will be able to climb some "problems" with 1 and 2 logos, but not all of them.
 Bouldering is hard!

 Practice and good technique will take you into the higher difficulties.